 Keep in mind that once your samba school finishes, you will not be able to go into the grandstands.
 If you do want to check out the parade, we recommend purchasing a ticket for the other day.
 The Carnival Parade is either on Sunday or Monday.
 If your school scores among the top six, you will be able to parade once again in the Champions’ Parade the Saturday following Carnival.

-Available Brazil Carnival Costumes
+Available Brazil Carnival Costumes (Examples from past Carnivals)

 Option 1: Mangueira